 Why Gilroy?
 We were on a mission to buy fresh garlic,!
 If you’ve never had really fresh garlic, you don’t know what you’re missing.
-It’s juicy and so incredibly flavorful and makes everything taste so much better (remember: fresh, quality ingredients?) and Gilroy is the garlic capital of the world!
+It’s juicy and so incredibly flavorful and makes everything taste so much better.
+(Remember: fresh, quality ingredients?)
+Coincidentally, Gilroy is the garlic capital of the world!

 With our fresh garlic in tow, we were then on our way to Shaver Lake, which is in the Sierra National Forest, northwest of Fresno.
 We were staying at a friend’s cabin, so we made a Trader Joe’s stop on the way.
 Shaver Lake is under a four hour drive from Monterey.

 I’ll leave you with a few shots of us enjoying the lake.
-Highlights included kayaking, fishing (my husband did) off a pontoon boat that we rented (supposedly a great lake for trophy trout), and making S’Mores with Trader Joe’s graham crackers and marshmallows (with no chemical ingredients) and dark chocolate.
+Highlights included kayaking, fishing (my husband did) off a pontoon boat that we rented (supposedly a great lake for trophy trout).
+We loved making S’Mores with Trader Joe’s graham crackers and marshmallows (with no chemical ingredients) and dark chocolate.
 I lost count of how many of those I ate!

-If you live in or near the LA area, this road trip to Monterey and Shaver Lake is a great getaway for a few days, and you’ll be able to enjoy both the seaside and mountains.
+If you live in or near the LA area, this road trip to Monterey and Shaver Lake is a great getaway for a few days.
+You’ll be able to enjoy both the seaside and mountains.
 Let me know if you have any questions about any part of our trip.

-For more information, or to book a reservation at The Monterey Hotel
+For more information, or to book a reservation at the historic Monterey Hotel

 For more information regarding the Monterey Bay Aquarium